How Much Does a Split Rail Fence Cost in 2025?

 • Sandy soil: While easier to dig through, sandy soil requires a lot of water to properly pack around fence posts, possibly increasing costs.

-• Loamy soil: Loamy, moist soil is very easy to dig and work with, but it can prove unstable, especially in rainier seasons.
+• Loamy soil: Loamy, moist soil is very easy to dig and work with, but it can prove unstable, especially in rainy seasons.
 Your contractor might have to install gravel or concrete around posts to secure them.

 • Rocky soil: While very secure for fence posts, rocky soil is tough and time-consuming to dig through, greatly increasing labor costs.